-The event is co-organized by the AMS Committee on Satellite Meteorology, Oceanography, and Climatology, EUMETSAT, and NOAA and hosted by the American Meteorological Society.
+The event was co-organized by the AMS Committee on Satellite Meteorology, Oceanography, and Climatology, EUMETSAT, and NOAA and hosted by the American Meteorological Society.

-There are several sponsorship opportunities available at the 2019 Joint Satellite Conference.
+There were several sponsorship opportunities available at the 2019 Joint Satellite Conference.
 All sponsors will receive recognition on the conference website, conference program and signage at event sponsored.
-Interested companies and organizations should contact Jen Ives (firstname.lastname@example.org).

 It is the Society's sincere desire to comply fully with both the letter and the spirit of the Americans with Disabilities Act (ADA) of 1990.
-Attendees with special needs at the conference should check with the AMS Meetings Department (617) 226-3916, four–six weeks prior to the meeting to request special arrangements.
+Attendees with special needs at the conference should check with the AMS Meetings Department by email ([email protected]) or by phone (617-226-3916), four–six weeks prior to the meeting to request special arrangements.
 Special housing needs should be requested when making hotel reservations.

 Need to report unprofessional or disrespectful conduct?
 Email [email protected] or call 617-226-3965.

 If you are the subject of unacceptable behavior or have witnessed any such behavior, please immediately:

 If you witness or experience behavior that constitutes an immediate and serious threat, please call 911.